Josephine, just a few days old, on her Boppy. Really can’t get over her smirk in this photo – I die!

 - Medela Breast Pump – Ohh the relief this pump has provided me in the first few weeks of breast feeding!
 It’s also nice to be able to save & freeze breast milk for later.
 Liquid gold!

 - Glider – For late nights and long feedings, a comfortable glider is a must.
-We have one that reclines and it’s amazing!
+We have one that reclines and it’s a dream.

-- Nose Frida Nasal Aspirator – …For sucking their buggers out.
+- Nose Frida Nasal Aspirator – …For sucking their boogers out.
 Ha.
-Sounds gross, and it kind of is, but it helps them breathe so much better if they have a cold!
+Sounds gross, and it kind of is, but it helps them breathe so much better if they have a cold so whatever!

 - Unisex Diaper Bag – Poor Doug got stuck carrying around bags that were very feminine (we’re talking bright, bold florals) at first when Grace was born, after which he politely asked me to please get a bag that he could carry without turning bright red.
 Fair enough.
 We promptly got a diaper bag that was unisex, and we haven’t turned back since!
 Our current one is grey and similar to this one.
 I also love the look of this one and this one, and how fun is this faux leather backpack option?!